Wet Abrasive Surface Preparation (WASP) provides commercial and industrial lead paint removal in Melbourne, Australia.

 This is facilitated via stringent in-house and 3rd party testing, inspection and environmental air monitoring.

-The Dangers of Lead Paint
+What Are the Dangers of Lead Paint?

 There are many buildings and structures in Melbourne that were built before or in the early 1970’s.
 Those homes usually were painted with lead paint.
 Lead paint, due to its toxicity, was banned in Australia in 1970 but continued to be used until remaining supplies were exhausted for several years after.